Cumbria Beaver Group

 Do beavers affect fish species?

 Beaver activities may have both positive and negative impacts on different fish species.
 Understanding the overall impact is complex.
-Beaver dams may act as barriers to migratory species such as salmon and cause localised siltation upstream of dams affecting spawning habitat.
+Beaver dams may act as barriers to migratory species such as salmon in some years and conditions, and cause localised siltation upstream of dams affecting spawning habitat.
 On the other hand, positive impacts may include an increase in habitat for fish rearing and overwintering, an increase in refuge areas during high and low flow periods and an increase in aquatic invertebrate prey species.
+Read more about the potential impact on fish by the Scottish Wildlife Trust.

 What impact do the beavers have on water quality and hydrology?